Christian Walker Player Props: Diamondbacks vs. Mariners

 Christian Walker At The Plate

-- Among qualifying batters in baseball, his batting average ranks 53rd, his on-base percentage ranks 54th, and he is ninth in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 52nd, his on-base percentage ranks 55th, and he is ninth in the league in slugging.

-- In 40 games this year (40.0%), Walker has picked up an RBI, and in 15 of those games (15.0%) he had two or more.
-He has also driven home three or more of his team's runs in eight contests.
+- Walker has picked up an RBI in 40.6% of his games this year, with more than one RBI in 14.9% of his games.
+He has also driven in three or more runs in eight contests.

-- He has scored a run in 47 games this season, with multiple runs six times.
+- He has scored in 48 games this season (47.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.